yanglyu520/yanglyublog/content/docs/Golang/Basics/variadic.md

 3. **Accessing Arguments**: Inside the function, the variadic parameter can be used like a regular slice.
 You can iterate over it, access its length, and manipulate it just like any other slice.

 ## The conversion of variadic arguments to a slice in Go is done at runtime, not during compilation.
-Here's a more detailed explanation:
 When a variadic function is called with a series of arguments, the Go runtime performs the following steps:

-**1. Argument Collection**: The individual arguments passed to the variadic parameter are collected.
+1. **Argument Collection**: The individual arguments passed to the variadic parameter are collected.
-**2. Slice Creation**: A new slice is created to hold these arguments.
+2. **Slice Creation**: A new slice is created to hold these arguments.
-**3. Element Copying**: Each argument is copied into the newly created slice.
+3. **Element Copying**: Each argument is copied into the newly created slice.
-**4. Function Call**: The function is called with the slice containing the variadic arguments.
+4. **Function Call**: The function is called with the slice containing the variadic arguments.

 This process ensures that the function can handle an arbitrary number of arguments by treating them as a slice internally.